-Whether or not you and your family make up part of the 1.25 billion people that recognize this holiday every year, we at Bento Cafe welcome you to ring in the Year of the Pig the only way we know how – by pigging out 😋 Any occasion to gather with your favorite people and feast is always a good idea to us.
+Whether or not you and your family make up part of the 1.25 billion people that recognize this holiday every year, we at Bento Cafe welcome you to ring in the Year of the Rat the only way we know how – by getting our grub on 😋 Any occasion to gather with your favorite people and feast is always a good idea to us.

 Food is the center of this holiday, like most, and the Chinese traditionally eat certain dishes to bring even more fortune in the New Year.
 Eating to increase your luck?
 Now you’re talking our love language 😍Not sure which foods ensure you’ll have the most luck this Lunar New Year?

 Don’t worry we’ve brushed up on the history and symbolism of the food here so you can get back to finding the perfect stretchy pants to wear this Lunar New Year.